Two new restaurants are now open in Collin County, close to Collin Creek Mall in Plano.

-Flying Fish, a casual, fried seafood place, and Rodeo Goat Ice House, a burger joint, are expected to open near Central Expressway and the President George Bush Turnpike in Plano.
-They will be part of the Heritage Creekside development, which is expected to open in late 2017.
+Flying Fish, a casual, fried seafood place, and Rodeo Goat Ice House, a burger joint, opened on Friday near Central Expressway and the President George Bush Turnpike in Plano.
+(More specifically: They're at W. Plano Parkway and Alma Drive.)
+The restaurants are part of the Heritage Creekside development.

 Flying Fish and Rodeo Goat are the first restaurants announced at Heritage Creekside.
 They come from restaurateur Shannon Wynne, who also operates healthy-minded Dallas place Mudhen and beer chain Flying Saucer Draught Emporium, among others.
-Wynne's craft beer den the Meddlesome Moth famously just served Facebook CEO Mark Zuckerberg.
+Wynne's craft beer den the Meddlesome Moth famously served Facebook CEO Mark Zuckerberg in 2017.

 Wynne says he was drawn to the Plano development because of the ambience: "Not often do you come across a running creek in North Texas, but Rosewood presented us with an opportunity to have mature trees and a real creek in their new development and it just seemed like a burgers and fried catfish kind of place," he said.